 Getting ready to apply

-If you are new to the process of applying to graduate school, this video can provide some helpful overview information on the basics, including what getting a degree involves, the structure of academia, and logistics of applying.
+If you are new to the process of applying to graduate school, this video can provide a helpful overview on the basics, including what getting a degree involves, the structure of academia, and logistics of applying.
+The video was produced in 2013, but all of the information in it remains important and relevant for students preparing to apply to Graduate School.

 Finding your program

-Once you have identified the program/degree you are interested in, find out about its specific requirements and deadlines on its website or in the graduate catalog.
+Once you have identified the program/degree you are interested in, find out about its specific requirements and deadlines on the program website or in the graduate catalog.

 Graduate School Deadlines